 Goods and service tax or GST will be one tax to subsume all taxes.
 It will bring in “One nation one tax” regime.

 Being a completely new form of indirect taxation there are many questions in the minds of the organizations.
-One of the most important question is what is valuation of supply under GST?
+One of the most important questions is what is valuation of supply under GST?
 What will be included in the value of taxable supply on which GST is calculated?

-Currently taxes are calculated on the value of goods/services-
+Currently, taxes are calculated on the value of goods/services-

 |Tax||Value of goods/services|